CANTUS-Project/api/source/http_headers.rst

 ^^^^^^^^^^^^^^^^

 Boolean header to instruct the server not to do cross-reference lookup in complex resources.
-Cross- referenced fields are what define complex resources (`complex resource types`_) and they may be stored in the server's database in various ways.
+Cross- referenced fields are what define complex resources (:ref:`complex resource types`) and they may be stored in the server's database in various ways.
 Filling all the cross-referenced fields may take significant additional time, and may not be desirable in all use cases.